 Assault and battery charges are considered violent crimes.
 Convictions for these offenses can carry harsh criminal consequences and a negative social stigma.

 Depending on the circumstances, assault and battery can be felony offenses.
 This is particularly true if a weapon is involved.
 You could face prison time, probation, and hefty fines.
 If the alleged victim of an assault or battery is a family member or significant other, you could face domestic violence charges.
+Contact our experienced lawyers today, we can help.

 Battery is the intentional use of force or violence upon the person of another.
 See La.
 R.S.
 14:33.
 To be convicted of battery, the State must prove beyond a reasonable doubt that you used force or violence against another person without permission.
 See La.
 R.S.
 14:35.
 This can include punching, kicking, pushing, scratching, biting, or any other form of violent physical contact.